 No offence to friends from Dushanbe, or others who may be from there, but it’s not the most exciting city in the world.
 In fact there was fuck all to do there, and I was trapped.

 Staying in the guesthouse I ended up watching reruns of ‘Friends’ (shoot me) and chatting with the owner and his buddies.
-A lonely friendly kitty kept me company from time to time.

 Thankfully an Aussie I had met in Kyrgyzstan came to the city for 2 days en-route to the Wakhan and so I had someone I knew to chat with for a while, my Japanese friend having left already.

 But that didn’t last long.